 1. Challenging And Fast-Paced Environment

 Do you ever feel like it is groundhog day?
-You get up, brush your teeth, take a shower (I hope), go to school/work and learn/do the same things, come home, watch Netflix while eating dinner and go to bed.
+You get up, brush your teeth, take a shower (I hope), go to school/work and learn/do the same things, come home, watch Netflix while eating dinner, and go to bed.

 2. Career Stability

 After the recession in 2008-2009, many markets crashed and jobs became scarce.
 Do you have any idea of where people went to work after being laid off?
 You guessed it – Hospitality.
+Then in the Global Pandemic of 2020 and 2021, the hospitality area was hit hard.

 3. Climb The Ladder…Two Rungs At Once!

 The great thing about hospitality is that everyone is given a shot to climb their way to the top.
-Although the same could be said of other industries, hospitality is drenched with opportunity to earn more responsibility and grow in status.
+Although the same could be said of other industries, hospitality is drenched with opportunities to earn more responsibility and grow in status.
 Even a Busboy can grow to be a Store Manager.

 4. Knowledge and Skill Growth